 Origins of the Space

 The Maker Spot was an idea that originated during the development of a partnership between the Tarrant Makers and the North Richland Hills Library in 2013.
-In 2014 Library staff applied for a Special Projects grant and were awarded $75,000 to plan, develop, and implement the furniture, equipment, and processes in The Maker Spot.
-The City of North Richland Hills invested in the infrastructure of the building and finished out the space with power, data, and drywall.
+The Maker Spot was funded by a $75,000 Special Projects grant from the Texas State Library and Archives Commission and the Institute for Museum and Library Services (2015).
+The City of North Richland Hills invested in the building's infrastructure and finished out the space with power, data, and drywall.

 The Maker Spot opened on August 3, 2015, with a grand opening ceremony that was attended by city officials, library staff, community members, volunteers, and representatives from Senator Kelly Hancock’s office.